Flank/flank-dashboard/docs/05_project_metrics.md

 #### Source
 The information about the number of builds comes from the CI system.
 #### Date ranges
-A builds metric includes the builds number per last 6 days including the current day.
+A builds metric includes the builds number by the last 7 days including the current day (today and 6 days before).
 #### Appearance
 A builds metric is a label containing the number of builds.